 The format of the enriched files is based on the format of the Excel and the flat files that have been submitted to DMT.
 The submitted data remains unchanged but is supplemented with “Further Notifications” and “Statistical Information”.

-Further Notifications
+Further Notifications for Static Data records

-This data appears in the first row of each record.
+This data appears in the first row of each Static Data record.
 It is located right to the migration data.